rtrlib/handbook/source/bgprd.rst

 ``/tmp/bird.ctl`` is the location and name of the socket that will be created.
 It is required by the ``bird-rtrlib-cli`` which we will install next.

-Open a new terminal.
+Open another new terminal.
 To try out whether BIRD receives actual responses, there is an IPC that runs on the BIRD socket.
 Clone the `BIRD-RTRlib-CLI` repository on GitHub and build it: